ToshioCP/Gtk4-tutorial/src/sec28.src.md

 @@@

 - 15-22: Builds the widgets.
-The array `source_labels[]` points the source labels red, green and blue in the ui file.
+The array `src_labels[]` points to the source labels red, green and blue in the UI file.
-The variable `canvas` points the destination label.
+The variable `canvas` points to the destination label.
 - 24-30: Sets the DND source widgets.
-The for-loop carries out through the array `src_labels[]` each of which points the source widget,  red, green or blue label.
+The for-loop iterates through the array `src_labels[]` each of which points to the source widget,  red, green or blue label.
 - 25: Creates a new GtkDragSource instance.
-- 26: Creates a new GdkContentProvider instance with the string "red", "green" or "blue.
+- 26: Creates a new GdkContentProvider instance with the string "red", "green" or "blue".
 They are the name of the widgets.
 These strings are the data to transfer through the DND operation.
 - 27: Sets the content of the drag source to the GdkContentProvider instance above.